The Niven Family

-Our estate Paragon Vineyard was one of the first Central Coast vineyards to become SIP Certified—the Niven Family participated in the SIP pilot program in 2008.
+Our estate Paragon Vineyard was one of the first Central Coast vineyards to become SIP Certified and was a part of the SIP pilot program in 2008.
 It’s currently one of the largest SIP Certified vineyards in the state of California.
 Historically, we have always farmed in a careful and responsible manner that takes into account all facets of the world around us, and would continue to do so whether or not this certification program was developed.

 To be certified, we were presented with a robust and comprehensive set of standards, then audited by an independent, third-party inspector.
 The Certification was then granted by an independent advisory board.

 Certification is a rigorous sustainable vineyard certification with strict, non-negotiable requirements.
 The program is dedicated to the three P’s of Sustainability—People, Planet, and Prosperity—and ensures that both natural and human resources are protected.
 They are committed to standards based on science and expert input, independent verification, transparency, and absence of conflict of interest.

 They pride themselves on the program’s rigor and integrity, which have earned SIP the reputation as being the gold standard for sustainable certification.

 The SIP Certified seal indicates the commitment on behalf of our team to preserving and protecting the natural environment, treating our employees and community with care, and sound business practices with a long-term outlook.

 We provide multiple owl boxes throughout our vineyard to encourage nesting for predatory birds, which helps maintain rodent populations.

 Our goats help keep our natural vegetation areas from becoming too overgrown, which provides protection for our waterways and helps maintain wildlife habitats.